AppliedAI-Org/IntelligenceHub.Documentation/docs/ReadMe.md

 ### RAG Index API Reference
 ###### Base URL `/Rag`
 &nbsp;
-The `RagController` manages RAG indexes for Azure AI Search Services and Weaviate Cloud.
-This API allows you to create, configure, query, and manage RAG indexes and their documents.
-It enforces strict validation rules to ensure that index definitions and document contents conform to both internal requirements and service-specific limits for Azure AI Search or Weaviate.
+The `RagController` manages RAG indexes.
+The public service currently supports a Weaviate backend; Azure AI Search pipeline creation is available only to enterprise users.

-> **Weaviate Limitations**
+> **Current Limitations**
-> - When `RagHost` is set to `Weaviate`, **ScoringProfile**, **ChunkOverlap**, and **IndexingInterval** settings are ignored.
-Support for Weaviate specific options is planned for a future release.
+> - The service ignores `IndexingInterval`, `EmbeddingModel`, `ChunkOverlap`, and `ScoringProfile` settings.
 > - Weaviate indexes do **not** automatically refresh when new documents are added.
 Use the `/Rag/Index/{index}/Run` route whenever you need to update the documents.
-> - Azure indexes update automatically on the schedule defined by `IndexingInterval`, but you can still trigger an immediate update with the `/Run` route.

 > **Note:**
 > When creating or configuring an index, the API validates the provided definition using rules such as:
 > - **Index Name:** Must be non-empty, no longer than 128 characters, and only include alphanumeric characters or underscores (must not match SQL or API keywords).
 > - **GenerationHost Requirement:** If content summarization features (`GenerateKeywords` or `GenerateTopic`) are enabled, a `GenerationHost` must be provided.
-> - **IndexingInterval:** Must be a positive value less than 1 day.
-> - **EmbeddingModel:** Maximum length is 255 characters.
 > - **MaxRagAttachments:** Must be a non-negative integer not exceeding 20.
-> - **ChunkOverlap:** Must be between 0 and 1 (inclusive).
-> - **ScoringProfile (if provided):** Must adhere to length and non-negative numeric constraints.
 >
 > Additionally, document upsert requests are validated to ensure that each document has a non-empty title and content, with limits on content size and field lengths.

 ---